History and Mission

 Executive Assistant, Dean's Office

 Laura is an Executive Assistant in the Office of the Dean at SIPA, where she assists with special projects and events, including support for the Diversity Committee.
-Prior to working for SIPA, Laura worked as an intern for the United Nations High Commissioner for Refugees (UNHCR) Representation Office in Tanzania; in the President’s Office at the Carnegie Corporation of New York; as a program associate for Interfaith, Youth, and Adult Diversity and Inclusion and Police-Community relations initiatives (Advocates and Leaders for Police and Community Trust) at the Michigan Roundtable for Diversity and Inclusion; as a program manager and consultant for Diversity and Inclusion and Women’s Leadership initiatives at Booz Allen Hamilton and Accenture; program manager of Global Health and Medical/Dental Education at the Associated Medical Schools of New York and the Museum of Anthropology at Wayne State University in Detroit.
+Prior to working for SIPA, Laura worked for the United Nations High Commissioner for Refugees (UNHCR) Representation Office in Tanzania; in the President’s Office at the Carnegie Corporation of New York; for Interfaith, Youth, and Adult Diversity and Inclusion and Police-Community relations (Advocates and Leaders for Police and Community Trust) initiatives at the Michigan Roundtable for Diversity and Inclusion; and for Diversity and Inclusion and Women’s Leadership initiatives at Booz Allen Hamilton and Accenture.

-Laura holds a Bachelor’s degree in International Affairs and Anthropology from Wayne State University and a Master’s of Science by Research (MPhil) degree in Social Psychology from the University of Edinburgh, where her research focused on social cognition and conflict resolution.
-She is a first year student in the Executive Master's of Public Administration (EMPA) at SIPA, specializing in International Conflict Resolution and Peacebuilding.
+Laura holds a Bachelor’s degree in International Affairs and Anthropology from Wayne State University in Detroit, and a Master’s of Science by Research (MSc) degree in Social Psychology from the University of Edinburgh, where her research focused on social cognition and conflict resolution.
+She is also a recent grad in the Executive Master's of Public Administration (EMPA) at SIPA, where she focused on International Conflict Resolution and Peacebuilding.
 Her SIPA capstone project examined mechanisms for "Combating Racism and Discrimination Through the United Nations."